Alcoy, Spain Summer Engineering

 Program Description

 In this 6-week, 6-credit program, you’ll study and live at Polytechnic University of Valencia in the hilltop university town of Alcoy, Spain.
-You’ll take day trips to Valencia, Bocairent, and Xativa; enjoy a 4-day weekend in Granada and Toledo; and spend the final two days of the program in Madrid.
+You’ll take day trips to Valencia, Bocairent, and Xativa; enjoy a 3-day weekend in Granada; and spend the final day of the program in Madrid.

-The 2024 program will be led by Notre Dame Professor Luis B. Fargier-Gabaldón in conjunction with a local Alcoy university professor.
+The 2025 program will be led by Notre Dame Professor Tom O’Sullivan.

 This summer experience is open to all engineering students.